cloud-ark/sample-mutatingwebhook/README.md

 Contributions
 --------------
 If you try the code, we would love to hear from you.
-Please consider opening a PR with the information about the configuration that you tested on.
+Please consider opening a PR with the information about the platform that you tested on.
 We would like to improve the list of Tested on platforms.

 References